 See that soft, moist delicious center.
 These I keep in the fridge.
 These are soft cookies and I like them straight from the fridge.
 The fridge also somehow magically makes them more moist.

-I worked so very hard on both of these recipes for you all, so all I want is to hear from you below what you think of them!
 Be sure to leave me feedback below on my blog after you make them.
 Thank you.
 Happy cookie eating!

 Yields 18 cookies